Bordesley, Birmingham: Bordesley Hall

-The Georgian house known as Bordesley Hall, which stood in a park of 6 acres south of the Coventry Road near its junction with Bordesley High Street, may have been the successor of a medieval manor-house.
+The Georgian house known as Bordesley Hall, which stood in a park of 6 acres south of the Coventry Road near its junction with Bordesley High Street, was the successor to pre-existing a medieval manor house.
 The first series Ordnance Survey map places the hall in the area of Albert and Bolton Roads, this location being supported by the image of the ruins drawn by P H Witon Jnr in 1791 which places it on an elevated site.
 Built in 1767 for the manufacturer and banker John Taylor, to replace an existing manor house, it passed on his death in 1785, to his son John Taylor, and was burnt down during the Priestley Riots.
 Taylor claimed £12,670 as damages and was paid £9,902 but Hutton records that "the real loss of Mr Taylor amounted to upwards £22,600," or approximately £2.4 million today (2017).
 It is reported that the house was rebuilt but sold off in 1840 for housing developments.
 However, Charles Pye writing of his visit to Birmingham in 1818 states that "having crossed the Warwick canal, the ruins of Bordesley house are in full view; they having continued in that state ever since the year 1791, when the house was demolished by an infuriated mob.
 The land by which it is surrounded has been parcelled out, and advertised to be let for building."

 19th century development

-Due to its proximity to Birmingham, and lying on a main communications route it was natural that the town should grow outwards in this direction.
-Buildings had reached along Bordesley High Street, as far as the junction of the Coventry and Stratford roads and along the Stratford road about as far as Highgate Park by 1810 and subsequently, in 1838, Bordesley became a suburb of Birmingham, and so developed through its trade, manufactures, and public institutions.
-By 1841 the population of Deritend and Bordesley had passed 18,000.
+Land had been developed along Bordesley High Street to the junction of the Coventry and Stratford roads and along the Stratford road as far as Highgate Park by 1810 and subsequently, in 1838, Bordesley became a suburb of Birmingham, and so developed through its trade, manufactures, and public institutions.
+By 1841 the population of Deritend and Bordesley had passed 18,000, by 1871 it had reached almost 50,000 and by 1901 was recorded as 110,968.
+Bordesley had become urbanised with numbered courts, back to back houses and manufacturies.